-The Audit Committee operates under a written charter adopted by the Board of Directors on February 27, 2003, a copy of which is included as Appendix A to this Proxy Statement.
-The Board of Directors amended the charter in light of, among other factors, new obligations imposed by the Sarbanes-Oxley Act of 2002 and anticipated New York Stock Exchange, Inc. listing standards.
+The Audit Committee operates under a written charter adopted by the Board of Directors on February 27, 2003, a copy of which was included as Appendix Δ to the Proxy Statement for the 2003 Annual Meeting and is posted on our website at www.molinahealthcare.com.
+The Board of Directors amended the charter in light of, among other factors, obligations imposed by the Sarbanes-Oxley Act of 2002 and the New York Stock Exchange, Inc. listing standards.

-Management is responsible for the implementation of the Company's internal controls and the preparation of the Company's consolidated financial statements in accordance with generally accepted accounting principles and various other financial reporting-related functions.
-The Company's independent accountants are responsible for performing an independent audit of the Company's consolidated financial statements and expressing an opinion, based upon their audit, as to the conformity of such financial statements with generally accepted accounting principles.
+Management is responsible for the implementation of the Company's internal controls and the preparation of the Company's consolidated financial statements in accordance with accounting principles generally accepted in the United States and various other financial reporting-related functions.
+The Company's independent accountants are responsible for performing an independent audit of the Company's consolidated financial statements and expressing an opinion, based upon their audit, as to the conformity of such financial statements with accounting principles generally accepted in the United States.
 The Audit Committee is responsible for, among other things, oversight and monitoring of these processes.

 In this context, the Audit Committee met at least quarterly and held discussions with management and the independent accountants.
-Management represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2002 were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the consolidated financial statements with management and the independent accountants.
+Management represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2003 were prepared in accordance with accounting principles generally accepted in the United States, and the Audit Committee has reviewed and discussed the consolidated financial statements with management and the independent accountants.
 The Audit Committee discussed with the independent accountants matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees) relating to the conduct of the audit.